zsakowitz/ithkuil-videos/00 – Ithkuil makes you feel like a GENIUS/Transcript.md

 ---
 ### We've just won the lottery.

-- Imbradulföwá šre. (you and I)
+- Imbradulföwá sle. (you and I)
-- Imbradulföwá pre. (he/she/they and I)
+- Imbradulföwá mle. (he/she/they and I)
-- Imbradulföwá špre. (you and they and I)
+- Imbradulföwá smle. (you and they and I)
-- Imbradulföwá tre. (you all and I)
+- Imbradulföwá nle. (you all and I)

 notes:

 Here are four ways I might translate the first sentence into Ithkuil.
 The first word, *imbradulföwá*, roughly means "to have just won the lottery".
 It's the same across all four sentences.
 But the second word changes depending on the context.
-I could use *šre*, meaning you and I. Or I could use *pre*, meaning he/she/they and I. If all three of us won the lottery, I could even say *špre*, meaning you, he/she/they, and I. And if I'm speaking to a crowd, I might use *tre*, meaning you all and I.
+I could use *sle*, meaning you and I. Or I could use *pre*, meaning they (singular) and I. If all three of us won the lottery, I could even say *smle*, meaning you, they, and I. And if I'm speaking to a crowd, I might use *nle*, meaning you all and I.

 One thing I'd like to point out here is how regular these words are.
-You can probably guess just from these examples that the R in *šre*, *pre*, *špre*, and *tre* means me.
-And by comparing, you can also see that the Š means you.
+You can probably guess just from these examples that the L in *sle*, *mle*, *smle*, and *nle* means me.
+And by comparing, you can also see that the S means you.
 I'd like to emphasize this: these letters never change.
-R always means me, Š always means you, and P always means they.
+L always means me, S always means you, and M always means they (singular).

 ---
 ### His rescue was worrying.